Honda Fit: Malaysia

 The Malaysian-market third-generation Jazz is available in S, E, and V trims.
-Regardless of trim level, all variants get a non-direct-injected 1.5-liter L15Z SOHC i-VTEC engine an Earth Dreams CVT.
+Regardless of trim level, all variants get a non-direct-injected 1.5-litre L15Z SOHC i-VTEC engine an Earth Dreams CVT.

 Honda launched the facelifted Jazz and its Hybrid version in June 2017.
 Malaysia is the only country other than Japan to sell the Jazz Sport Hybrid.
 Honda gives 8-year unlimited mileage warranty on the battery.

 Production in Malaysia ceased in October 2021.
 Like in most Southeast Asian countries, the new City Hatchback served as the Jazz replacement for Malaysian market.